heskarioth/py-booking.com/README.md

 # py-booking.com
 > Booking.com refused me access to their API.
 No problem.
-I decided to build mine.
+I decided to build my own.

 ## Table of contents
 * [General Info](#general-info)